HumanSignal/label-studio/docs/source/guide/labeling.md

 3. Click a selected region or press `u` to deselect it.

 ### Duplicate regions

 You can duplicate a region to create many identically-sized polygons, rectangles, or ellipses.

 1. Select the region that you want to duplicate.
 2. Press `ctrl + d` to duplicate the region, or the sequence of `ctrl + c` and `ctrl + v` to copy and paste the region.
 Duplicated regions appear in the exact location as the region being duplicated.
-If you're using a Mac keyboard, use `cmd` instead of `ctrl`.
+If you are using a Mac keyboard, use `cmd` instead of `ctrl`.
 3. Click the arrow tool, then move and resize the newly-created region.

 ### Change the label

 You can change the label of an existing region.

-1. Select the labeled region, for example a span, bounding box, image segment, audio region, or other region, on the object or using the **Regions** sidebar.
+1. Select the labeled region, for example, a span, bounding box, image segment, audio region, or another region, on the object or using the **Regions** sidebar.
 2. Select a new label.
 Your changes to the label save automatically.
 3. Click **Submit** to submit the completed annotation and move on to the next task.

 ### Delete a labeled region

-You can delete labeled regions, such as bounding boxes or text spans, if needed.
+You can delete labeled regions, such as bounding boxes or text spans if needed.

 1. Select the labeled region on the object or in the **Regions** sidebar.
 2. Press the Backspace key, or go to the **Results** panel and remove the selected annotation.

 ### Delete an annotation

 After labeling a task, you can delete the annotation by clicking the trash can button to delete an annotation on the task.
 If you haven't saved your annotation yet, click the `X` icon to reset the task and remove your labeling activity.

 You can also delete all annotations on a task from the project page.
 See [Delete tasks or annotations](manage_data.html#Delete_tasks_or_annotations).